vsrinivas/fuchsia/rust.md

 which we use as a [directory source][source-replacement] automatically set up by the build system.

+In addition, we maintain some local mirrors of projects with Fuchsia-specific changes which haven't made it to *crates.io*.
+These mirrors are located in `//third_party/rust-mirrors` and their build rules in `//third_party/rust-crates`.

-To be able to run the update script, you first need to build the `cargo-vendor` utility:
+To be able to run the script updating third-party crates, you first need to build the `cargo-vendor` utility:
 ```
 scripts/build_cargo_vendor.sh
 ```

 To update these crates, run the following command:
 ```
-scripts/update_rust_crates.py --cargo-vendor third_party/rust-crates/manual/cargo-vendor/target/debug/cargo-vendor
+scripts/update_rust_crates.py
 ```

 The configurations used as a reference to generate the set of required crates are listed in the [`update_rust_crates.py`][update-script] script.

-### Adding a new third-party dependency
+### Adding a new vendored dependency

 If a crate is not available in the vendor directory, it needs to be added with the following steps.

 1. Create your crate's manifest file and reference the crates you need;
 1. Add your crate root to `CONFIGS` in the [update script][update-script];